The Music industry is vast with many uncharted regions so it’s imperative that you set your goals in order to stay on a path to success

 Even if you produce your music yourself there will still be costs to consider such as time.
 Musicians tend to underestimate how valuable time will be when trying to get an album project completed.
 Outside of the production, you will also need to think about mixing and mastering costs.
 Then if you’re planning to release a physical product (CD, vinyl, etc) you will need to think about manufacturing costs.

 Do you have enough savings available to cover your costs as well as your living expenses for a month or two before you start seeing a return?
-Is crowd funding an option?
-Or will you hold down a job while you release and promote the record.
+Is crowdfunding an option?
+Or will you hold down a job while you release and promote the record?

 4) How will you distribute your music to digital stores?

 This will be something to consider in advance especially if this is your first release.
 Finding out which company is right for you can take a bit of time especially given how many companies now offer digital distribution.
 One good way to research the one most suited is to get feedback from other musicians.
-See what they think about their choice in digital distributor.
+See what they think about their choice of a digital distributor.

 5) How will you promote your music?

 Let’s face it.
 It’s not a case of if you build it, they will come.
 Without marketing, there is only one thing that will happen for certain…..NOTHING!
 You absolutely need to have a budget and/or a solid marketing plan in place.
 If you’re completely new to this, a great book that will help you set your goals for music when it comes to promotion is Guerrilla Music Marketing by Bob Baker